ThomasTJdev/python_gdork_sqli/README.md

  The script is divided into 3 main sections.

 ### Section 1
-   In this section you have to provide a search string, which 'connects' to the websites database, e.g. 'php?id='.
+   In this section you'll have to provide a search string, which 'connects' to the websites database, e.g. 'php?id='.
 The script then crawls Bing or Google for urls containing it.
 All of the urls can then be saved into a file.
 (Please be aware that you might get banned for crawling to